If you're unhappy with any aspect of Girlguiding, we want to help put this right

 - Listen to complaints and feedback, treat them seriously and learn from them.

-- Share information between local guiding and HQ, ensuring that each complaint is effectively handled and data is collated at HQ as appropriate.
+- Share information between local guiding and HQ, making sure each complaint is effectively handled and data is collated at HQ as appropriate.

-- Ensure information is handled sensitively and in accordance with data protection legislation.
+- Handle all information sensitively and in accordance with data protection legislation.

 What complaints will not be considered?

-Girlguiding will refuse a complaint which is unreasonable, in that it is abusive, frivolous, vexatious or malicious in the reasonable opinion of a senior Girlguiding officer, such as the director of operations.
-Girlguiding will also refuse to engage in repetitive discussions about closed complaints.
+Girlguiding will refuse a complaint which is ‘unreasonable’ – in that it's abusive, frivolous, vexatious or malicious or where significant time has passed since the incident happened, in the reasonable opinion of a senior Girlguiding member of staff like the director of operations.
+We do not engage in repetitive discussions about closed complaints.

 What is our complaints structure?

-Country and region office – Girlguiding is broken down into ten countries and regions, each with its own office that supports guiding in their area.
-Each country/region office is required to report quarterly on regional complaint data to the HQ Complaints team.
+Country and region office – Girlguiding is broken down into ten countries and regions, each with its own office supporting guiding in their area.
+Each C/R office is required to report quarterly on regional complaint data to the HQ complaints team.

 Commissioners – Commissioners give support and guidance to volunteers in their area who are dealing with a complaint.
-Commissioners are required to report quarterly on local complaint data to their country/region office, and to alert high-risk complaints to the HQ Complaints team whenever necessary.
+Commissioners report quarterly on local complaint data to their C/R office, and alert high risk complaints to the HQ complaints team.

 Local guiding - Each country and region is divided into smaller areas, to support our volunteers, make communication easier and meet the needs of guiding locally.
 All complaints in an area are led by the local commissioner.